Yigal/bookmarkable/extension/privacy-policy.md

-# Privacy Policy for Bookmark Sync Chrome Extension
+# Privacy Policy for Bookmarkable Chrome Extension

 **Last updated**: December 2024

 ## Overview

-Bookmark Sync is a Chrome extension that helps you save and organize bookmarks by syncing them to a web application.
+Bookmarkable is a Chrome extension that helps you save and organize bookmarks by syncing them to a web application.
 This privacy policy explains what information we collect, how we use it, and your rights regarding your data.

 ## Information We Collect